foundata/guidelines/oci-container-image-guide.md

 **Pin intent and freshness.** Every pin declares what its tag is expected to do so that divergence between tag and digest becomes measurable.

-- Every pinned reference declared in `containerwright.toml` MUST declare `tag_intent = "immutable-version"` or `tag_intent = "moving-release-line"`; ContainerWright's pin gate rejects a declaration without a valid intent.
+- Every pinned reference declared in `conclear.toml` MUST declare `tag_intent = "immutable-version"` or `tag_intent = "moving-release-line"`; ConClear's pin gate rejects a declaration without a valid intent.
 - Evidence MUST record, for every pinned reference, the tag, the pinned digest, the resolved digest, the resolution time and the first-observed divergence time.
-- ContainerWright MUST define and enforce both the maximum permitted time since successful resolution and the maximum permitted divergence interval for pinned references; repository configuration MAY shorten but MUST NOT extend or disable these limits.
+- ConClear MUST define and enforce both the maximum permitted time since successful resolution and the maximum permitted divergence interval for pinned references; repository configuration MAY shorten but MUST NOT extend or disable these limits.
 - The pin gate MUST apply the effective freshness and divergence limits and emit a result; it MUST NOT edit files.
 - The pin gate MUST fail when the declared `tag_intent` set and the Containerfile's actual pinned references diverge; an undeclared pin and an orphaned declaration are both policy failures.
 - A digest change under an `immutable-version` tag MUST be reviewed by the repository owner as a supply-chain event.